johannchopin/gitmoji-browser-extension/README.md

 - 🔍 Search for a specific gitmoji's code/emoji by name or description
 - 🐕 Detect the gitmojis present on the current tab
 - ➕ Inject 🔀 gitmoji in front of the commit title of GitHub/GitLab pull-request
-- Through the settings panel:
+- 🌔 Dark/light mode (⚙️)
-  - 🌔 Dark/light mode (default to light)
+- ❌ Close extension's popup after a gitmoji is saved in the clipboard (⚙️)
-  - ❌ Close extension's popup after a gitmoji is saved in the clipboard (default to no)
+- ❓ Show gitmoji's description on mouse over or focus (⚙️)

-  - ❓ Show gitmoji's description on mouse over or focus (default to no)
+Features with the (⚙️) can be modified in the settings page.

 ## ⚖️ Permissions

 >activeTab

 Detect the gitmojis present on the current tab.
-Used to access some hardocded URLs detailed below:
+Used to access some hardcoded URLs detailed below:

 >Access your data for github.com
 >Access your data for gitlab.com